 - Use natural and / or recycled materials whenever practicable

-- Avoid the use of all chemicals which may be harmful to your dog
+- Strive to avoid the use of all chemicals which may be harmful to your dog

 - Adopt a Buy-British philosophy